ross-kirk/gamejam-template/README.md

-# Game Jam Engine Template Guide
+# Scottish Widows Game Jam
+## Engine Guide & Templates

 This repo serves solely to provide starting points for projects through links to documentation/prepared projects (in Unity).